trigeeks/bowfoliosApp.github.io/index.md

 First, install the latest version of XCode.

-Second, clone the repo (https://github.com/trigeeks/bowfoliosApp) to your local computer.
+Second, clone the <a href="https://github.com/trigeeks/bowfoliosApp">repo</a> to your local computer.
 You can run the app by using either the XCode Simulator or an iPhone with the latest version.
 (Caution: Using the camera function on a simulator will cause a crash.)